 Few things can ruin your morning quite like an intense migraine.
+If you could stop migraines in their tracks, why wouldn’t you?

 It may seem like migraines pop up without warning or cause.
 In reality, though, migraines are often the result of a nutrient deficiency.